 Empathy and calmness

 Being empathetic towards your coworkers and customers is an essential aspect of communication in the workplace.
-It will help if you are always considerate of what other people are telling you before you react or give a reply.
-Being calm and patient is a big part of communication in the workplace as you don’t want to come across as rude or rash.
+It will help if you are always considerate of what other people tell you before you react or reply.
+Being calm and patient is a big part of communication in the workplace, as you don’t want to come across as rude or rash.
 If people around you positively perceive you, they are much more likely to listen to you.

 Listening goes a long way.